LGBTQ people in prison: Segregation

-LGBT Prison Segregation in the United States
+LGBT prison segregation in the United States

+In a survey of over 1,000 LGBTQ prisoners across the US, 85% reported being placed in solitary confinement at some point in their sentence, while about half reported being in solitary for two or more years.
+This often happens as a form of punishment or targeting by prison officials or when housing in a collective area for LGBTQ prisoners is unavailable.
+Queer people of color were twice as likely to be placed in solitary than white queer inmates.

+California

+In Los Angeles at the Men's Central Jail, inmates who are perceived as LGBTQIA+ are segregated into a separate facility, sometimes called the "gay tank."
+With this designation, inmates are forced to wear different colored clothing from the rest of the prison population, which may put them at risk of identification and assault.

 In San Francisco, for example, transgender inmates are automatically segregated from other prisoners.
 Nevertheless, according to Eileen Hirst, San Francisco Sheriff's Chief of Staff, being gay is not in itself enough to justify a request for protective housing: inmates requesting such housing must demonstrate that they are vulnerable.
+This area of the prison was primarily called the "gay tank" but as of 2015 was also being referred to as the "vulnerable male" section.

+New York

-For financial or other reasons segregated housing is not always available.
-For instance at Rikers Island, New York City's largest jail, the segregated unit for LGBT prisoners, known as "gay housing", was closed in December 2005 citing a need to improve security.
+At Rikers Island, New York City's largest jail, the segregated unit for LGBT prisoners, known as "gay housing", was closed in December 2005 citing a need to improve security.
 The unit had opened in the 1970s due to concerns about abuse of LGBT prisoners in pretrial detention.
 The New York City Department of Corrections' widely criticised plan was to restructure the classification of prisoners and create a new protective custody system which would include 23-hour-per-day lockdown (identical to that mandated for disciplinary reasons) or moving vulnerable inmates to other facilities.
 Whereas formerly all that was required was a declaration of homosexuality or the appearance of being transgender, inmates wanting protective custody would now be required to request it in a special hearing.